NotThatKindOfDrLiz/bunch/README.md

 # Bunch – Bitcoin Loyalty Punch Cards

-Bunch is adrop-in loyalty layer for Bitcoin-accepting merchants.
+Bunch is a drop-in loyalty layer for Bitcoin-accepting merchants.
 It tracks punches locally alongside existing payment flows, without touching invoices or custody.
 Made for the btc++ Taipei hackathon.

 ## Architecture highlights